HL7-Canada/ca-baseline/input/pagecontent/StructureDefinition-profile-diagnosticreport-intro.md

 **Required elements:**
 * status of the diagnostic report
-* code that classifies the author of the report
 * code that describes the diagnostic report
-* time when report was created

 ## Must Support Data Elements
 Some elements are labeled as MustSupport meaning that implementations that produce or consume resources SHALL provide "support" for the element in some meaningful way (see [Must Support](https://build.fhir.org/ig/HL7-Canada/ca-baseline/general-guidance.html#must-support) definition).